neurogirl47/Igbo-Vocabulary/README.md

 [] @TODO: Use numbers as metadata as well as Igbo definitions (not english words) in suffixes.json

 [] @TODO: Add ntupo & udaolu to all entries in suffixes.json where applicable

+[] @TODO: If the letter a shows up, add a kpom under other vowels.